Hoglord/DART/README.md

-This is a demo repo for STAR-TTS, submitted to ASRU 2023
+This is a demo repo for STAR-TTS, submitted to SLT2024

 Code used in the paper is here